The Oracle SOUNDEX function is one of the most interesting functions I’ve used in Oracle. Learn what it is and how it works in this article.

 There is an alternative algorithm to SOUNDEX, called metaphone, but this needs to be implemented using a PL/SQL function.
 I’ll write that up in a separate article.

-You can find a fill list of Oracle SQL functions here.
+You can find a full list of Oracle SQL functions here.

 Lastly, if you enjoy the information and career advice I’ve been providing, sign up to my newsletter below to stay up-to-date on my articles.
 You’ll also receive a fantastic bonus.
 Thanks!